How to Protect Tomato Plants From Squirrels in 2023: Expert Tips

 4. Alternatively, you could try bird netting or other types of covers to protect your tomatoes from other animals.

 Make sure you use a sturdy fence.
-If you do not have access to a gardening center, you can build a cage yourself.
+If you cannot access a gardening center, you can build a cage yourself.
 You should ensure the cage is made of sturdy fencing so that it won’t collapse.

 Depending on where you live, this can help repel the squirrels.
 These two foods will make the squirrels afraid of the tomatoes, so the first step is to buy the repellent.